jjay1288/NetworkAttackProject/README.md

 #### II.
 Target 1: Metasploitable

 ​	This machine is an imported Virtual Machine imported  into ESXi of [Metasploitable](https://information.rapid7.com/download-metasploitable-2017.html).
 It is an intentionally vulnerable Linux machine designed for Penetration Testing.
-The goal for this target will be to explore some of the more interesting vulnerabilities (because SMB is too easy to break).
+The goal for this target will be to explore some of the more interesting vulnerabilities (because FTP and Samba are too easy to break).